flobetz/AircraftSRE/README.md

 # AircraftSRE
 simple golang flights webservice, running in Docker on k8s on Azure, built and deployed with Jenkins.
 All packed in this repo

+### What this project consists of
+- local Jenkins Dockerfile, build and startup script with docker socket and var/jenkins_home dir mounted
+- PostgreSQL Dockerfile and a startup script
+- flights.go a simple go webapp which serves a REST API for flight management and a endpoint for metrics
+- Dockerfile for the flights app
+- Prometheus Dockerfile and config to scrape metrics from the flights app
+- Grafana Dockerfile, config, dashboard and data sources to visualize the metrics prometheus scrapes
+- Azure AKS infrastructure written in terraform deployed with terraform and Jenkins
+- Kubernetes Deployment file for the whole stack (App, DB, prometheus, grafana)
+- Jenkins Pipeline scripts to build and upload all docker images into private Azure registry
+- Jenkins Pipeline script to deploy the Azure infrastructure using terraform
+- Jenkins Pipeline script which automatically updates the whole stack when changes happen on the master branch
+- docker-compose file for the whole stack which can be used for local testing
+- some testing scripts which call the flights endpoints

 ToDo:
 - :white_check_mark: Create go application which serves a REST API
 - :white_check_mark: Create flights endpoints